cwcowellshah/who-is-smarter/README.md

 # Things to measure
 * Average letters per word
 * Average words per sentence
-* Number of different words
+* Percent of different words
 * Percent of words not in the top 1000 English words